 - After the successful launch of the Philippine government's maiden sovereign Sukuk, the Bureau of the Treasury appears to be looking at incorporating regular government Sukuk issuances in its financing strategy.
 The issuance of Sukuk will bring immense benefits to the local Islamic finance sector by enabling Islamic financial institutions to effectively manage their liquidity through investments in Shariah-compliant instruments.
 In addition, it will also incentivize private sector entities to issue Sukuk, further deepening the Islamic capital markets.
-Further Sukuk issuances will create new investment opportunities for investors interested in Islamic finance, promote broader participation in the market, and foster economic development. - BSP has plans to issue more policies including prudential guidelines on (1) profit-sharing investment accounts, (2) Sukuk guidelines, and (3) examination procedures for IBs/IBUs. - According to BSP, Maybank Philippines and a foreign company plan to establish Islamic banking operations in the country.
-Maybank Philippines' application has been submitted and is under consideration by the BSP as of June 2024.
-As to the latter, although the application to start operating an IBU has not yet been submitted to the regulator, it is expected that it will be submitted soon.56
+Further Sukuk issuances will create new investment opportunities for investors interested in Islamic finance, promote broader participation in the market, and foster economic development. - BSP has plans to issue more policies including prudential guidelines on (1) profit-sharing investment accounts, (2) Sukuk guidelines, and (3) examination procedures for IBs/IBUs. - According to BSP, another company plans to establish Islamic banking operations in the country.
+Although the application to start operating an IBU has not yet been submitted to the regulator, it is expected that it will be submitted soon.56